Should I claim what I donate to God and the church as a deduction on my income tax? How would this fit in with what Jesus says about giving in secret?

 How does this affect our way of looking at the first part of your question – the appropriateness of taking a tax deduction for charitable giving?
 Only slightly, if at all.
 It's highly doubtful that anyone claims a tax deduction because he wants the government to "see" how righteous and generous he is.
 Besides, the tax return is a private document, and most churches and charitable organizations take great care in keeping donations confidential.
 The tax deduction is a legitimate benefit that the government has made available to all Americans, and there's a sense in which it would be poor stewardship not to take advantage of it.
 The point here is not "secret giving" but rather the wisest possible use of the resources God has entrusted to our care.

 For additional help and information on this topic, we'd encourage you to consult the resources and referrals highlighted below.
-Or if you have relationship concerns and challenges associated with this situation, please don't hesitate to give our Counseling Department a call.
-You can contact them at this number.
+Or if you have relationship concerns and challenges associated with this situation, please don't hesitate to give our Counseling department a call.